Skip to main contentSkip to navigation

 These stale copies are a secondary recovery target.
 When the primary copy of a file has been TRIMmed and GC-erased, an older version may still exist in a block that wear leveling has not yet reclaimed.
 PC-3000 SSD's Techno Mode reads every physical block on the drive, including blocks not mapped in the current FTL.
 Finding these remnant copies requires scanning the entire NAND array (a 1TB SSD contains roughly 8,192 to 16,384 erase blocks) and correlating page metadata with file system structures.

 Over-provisioned space works similarly.
 A 1TB SSD with 7% over-provisioning reserves roughly 70GB of NAND for controller-managed operations.
 This space isn't visible to the OS and isn't targeted by TRIM.
 Stale data pages relocated during GC and wear leveling may persist in OP blocks.
-Retired bad blocks also contain unmapped remnant data accessible only through PC-3000 SSD's physical-level read functions.
+Retired bad blocks also contain unmapped remnant data accessible only through PC-3000 SSD's physical-level read functions, or through chip-off NAND recovery on unencrypted controllers.

 Data Remanence on Erased NAND: Academic vs. Commercial Reality